-Soquel Creek Water District and the City of Santa Cruz have established protective groundwater elevations5 for each coastal monitoring well.
+Soquel Creek Water District and the City of Santa Cruz have established protective groundwater elevations6 for each coastal monitoring well.
 Groundwater levels are used to measure progress in preventing seawater intrusion.
 Because salt water is heavier than fresh water, groundwater elevations must be above sea level to have sufficient hydraulic head to keep seawater off shore and out of the Basin's productive aquifers.

-Protective groundwater elevations are set for each individual coastal monitoring well completion6 as determined to be feasible to protect the aquifer at that location against seawater intrusion.
-Groundwater elevations persistently below protective elevations are expected to lead to seawater intrusion over time and indicate overdraft conditions.
+Protective groundwater elevations are set for each individual coastal monitoring well completion7 as determined to be feasible to protect the aquifer at that location against seawater intrusion.
+Groundwater elevations persistently below protective elevations are expected to lead to seawater intrusion over time and indicate ongoing critical Basin overdraft.
+Table 2-8 conditions.
 Table 2-5 compares annual average 2018 groundwater elevations with protective groundwater elevations.